Unable to update my blog today coz I was out of town...

 and, but, when

-My students wanted me to go to their country, but I think it is not yet the proper time for me.
+to go to their country, but I think it is not yet the proper time for me.

 short exclamation, sometimes inserted into a sentence